cloudfoundry/uaa/README.md

     $ cd uaa
     $ mvn tomcat:run

-Then start another terminal and from the project base directory, run:
+Then start another terminal and from the project base directory, and ask the login endpoint to tell you about the system:

+    $ curl -H "Accept: application/json" localhost:8080/uaa/login
+    {
+      "timestamp":"2012-03-28T18:25:49+0100",
+      "commit_id":"111274e",
+      "prompts":{"username":["text","Username"],
+        "password":["password","Password"]
+      }
+    }

+Then you can try logging in with the UAA ruby gem.
+Make sure you have ruby 1.9, and bundler installed, then

+    $ (cd gem/; bundle)
     $ ./gem/bin/uaa target localhost:8080/uaa
     $ ./gem/bin/uaa login marissa koala